When Penetration is Difficult or Impossible

-Some clinicians use the medical term Genito-Pelvic Pain/Penetration Disorder (GPPPD) in place of Vaginismus.
+Note that some clinicians use the medical term Genito-Pelvic Pain/Penetration Disorder (GPPPD) in place of Vaginismus.

 Get the Sex Life You Want

-Fortunately, women can learn how to train their bodies to relax the overresponsive muscle reaction.
+Fortunately, women can learn how to train their bodies to relax the over-responsive muscle reaction.
 Once training is complete, couples can consummate and enjoy healthy, penetrative sex.

-Correcting vaginismus is possible, to learn how to correct the response, visit Hope and Her.
+Treating vaginismus is possible, to learn how to correct the response, visit Hope and Her.

 Your Next Step

 We want to shout from the rooftops that you're not alone.
 Women across the world experience the same physical reactions and share similar stories and emotions.
 That's why we're here!
-The Hope and Her community because there are women and couples like you. the
+The Hope and Her community exists because there are women and couples like you.

 Having a trusted, healthy person to talk to can help many of you move on to the next step of your journey.